Lumina Pumpkin fruit

 A spooky selection that is both decorative and delicious; producing large, 12lbs white pumpkins that give way to bright orange flesh; a lovely sweet flavor and texture, excellent for baking, soups, stews and roasting

-Lumina Pumpkin is an annual vegetable plant that is typically grown for its edible qualities.
+Lumina Pumpkin is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces white round fruit with orange flesh which are typically harvested when mature.
 The fruits have a sweet taste.

 The fruit are most often used in the following ways: